-Here at Pete’s, we sell hardwood floor finishes in four categories.
+Here at Pete’s, we sell four types of hardwood floor finishes.

 Each of these finishes is the top of its class and we’ve chosen it because we’ve worked with it under many different conditions; we know how it behaves (and misbehaves) during application and under household wear and tear.